 Not at all.

-Here are five ways to tell if your payday loans with no credit check are secure:
+Here are five ways to tell if your alternative to payday loans with no credit check are secure:

 Look for Trusted Lenders